Spin1234/Flask_AI_Login_System/README.md

 ﻿# Flask_AI_Login_System

-This is a Python code for a face recognition application using Flask.
+This is a Python code for a face recognition login application using Flask.
 Let's go through the code and understand its different components.

 1. Importing Libraries:
    - The code begins by importing the necessary libraries/modules: